shrunbr/gatekeeper-docs/quick-start.md

 After adding Gatekeeper to your server you'll need to setup the bot.
 This requires running a few commands to get things going.

+!> **WARNING:** Gatekeepers first interaction needs to be done by the **Guild Owner**!
+If another person wishes to manage Gatekeeper, the guild owner must set the manager role.

 ### Prerequisites

 Before getting into the thick of things, you need to ensure you have some things set to go.